exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving `Block`

-- Request the next block from the node (if one exists) that sent any message from the height higher than current height + 1.
-If there are several such nodes, request is sent to the one from which the message from the height higher than current height + 1 was received earlier
+- Request the following block in the blockchain from the node (if one exists) that sent any message from the height greater than current height + 1.
+If there are several such nodes, request is sent to the one from which the message from the height greater than current height + 1 was received earlier
 - Update current height after committing the block locally
 - Cancel `RequestBlock` for the height at which the block was just committed